Follow these super-easy road trip safety tips as you drive around with your family this year! Some of them might surprise you.

 Tip #1: Use Your Adaptive Cruise Control

 If you have a relatively new car, it probably has something called adaptive cruise control.
 This is where your car will maintain a specific distance on the road between the car in front of you and your vehicle.
+You can still buy cars with this feature at a cheaper price with Autozin.

 This means that if a car pulls out in front of you on the highway while your cruise control is on, your car will automatically slow down.

-Erie learned in their survey that 30% of drivers said they disabled adaptive cruise control.
+In a recent survey, 30% of drivers said they disabled adaptive cruise control.
 Are you one of the 30%?

 Keep this on and use it.
 This will prevent you from traveling too closely to the car in front of you and possibly rear ending them when you aren’t paying attention.